zhbjsh/homeassistant-ssh/README.md

 ##### Allow to turn the device off

-To avoid unintentional shutdowns, this function is disabled by default.
-After enabling it, power button and [`ssh.turn_off`](#turn-off-sshturn_off) service can be used to turn the device off.
+To avoid unintentional shutdowns, this option is disabled by default.
+After enabling it, power switch/button and [`ssh.turn_off`](#turn-off-sshturn_off) service can be used to turn the device off.

-##### Reset commands
+##### Use power button instead of switch

-Select this option to reset all actions/sensors whose keys are included in the default commands and update them to their newest version.
-In the following dialog you can also choose to remove all user defined commands.
+Change between switch and button entity to turn the device on and off.

 ##### Disconnect between commands